-For example, insulinomas produce insulin, which lowers blood sugar levels.
+For example, insulinomas produce insulin, which lowers blood sugar level.
 Symptoms may include:

 Gastrinomas make the hormone gastrin, which tells the body to make stomach acid.
 Symptoms may include:

-Glucagonomas make the hormone glucagon, which helps the body raise blood sugar levels.
+Glucagonomas make the hormone glucagon, which helps the body raise blood sugar level.
 Symptoms can include:

 Exams and Tests